tsukasaoishi/fresh_connection/README.md

 Removing a trouble replica from a cluster is a work of the load balancer.
 FreshConnection expects the load balancer to work during three retries.

-If you would like access to multi replica servers without a load balancer, you should use [EbisuConnection](https://github.com/tsukasaoishi/ebisu_connection).
-EbisuConnection has functions of load balancer.

 ## Usage
 ### Access to the DB Replica
 Read queries are automatically connected to the DB replica.